 Update your wardrobe at West Third Apparel / Styling.
 Schedule a haircut at Ascend Salon & Spa.
 Relax with a spa package or body treatment from Essential Massage & Facials.
 Book a high-energy personal trainer to stay active at Wise Women Fitness.
 Spend a day swimming in the sun or spending time with the grandkids at Interbay Pool.
 Order the Fried Brie or the Apricot & Cranberry Pork Tenderloin at Cafe European.
 Devour appetizers like the Seaweed Salad or sushi rolls like the Makimono, Mexican, and Tampa Roll at BluWave Sushi Express.
 Enjoy authentic Italian dishes like Fettuccine alla Bolognese or Gnocchi Italiana at Trattoria Pasquale.
 Or order Chinese takeout entrees like Shrimp with Lobster Sauce or Seafood Delight from Shanghai.

 Retiring in Tampa?
 Extra Space Storage has convenient storage facilities throughout the Tampa Bay Area, so we can help with your transition.
-Find a storage unit near you!
+Find Tampa storage near you!

 Neighborhood statistics from AreaVibes